DHTMLX/docs-suite/docs/data_collection/api/datacollection_group_method.md

 ]);
 ~~~

-- a grouping with the use of a configuration object and aggregation settings
+- grouping with the use of a configuration object and aggregation settings

 ~~~jsx {12-23}
 const grid = new dhx.Grid("grid_container", {